-We show how GIS stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Food: Major Diversified industry.
+We show how GIS stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Breakfast Cereal Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 General Mills is a leading global food company whose purpose is to make food the world loves.
 Its brands include Cheerios, Annie's, Yoplait, Nature Valley, Häagen-Dazs, Betty Crocker, Pillsbury, Old El Paso, Wanchai Ferry, Yoki, BLUE and more.
 Headquartered in Minneapolis, Minnesota, USA, General Mills generated fiscal 2020 net sales of U.S. $17.6 billion.
 In addition, General Mills' share of non-consolidated joint venture net sales totaled U.S. $1.0 billion.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.